soapdog/firefoxos-quick-guide/firstapp.md

 ![Memos showing on the dashboard](images/originals/memos-on-dashboard-display.png)

-When you add a new application the simulator launches with your new app running so that you can test it.
+When you add a new application, the simulator will launch with your new app running - allowing you to test it.
 Now you can test all the features for Memos.

-Congratulations you created and tested you first app!
-Its not a complex or revolutionary app but helped you understand the development workflow.
+Congratulations! you created and tested your first app.
+Its not a complex or revolutionary app - but I hope it helped you understand the development workflow of FireFox OS.
+As you can see, it's not very different from standard Web development.

 Remember that whenever you alter some of the source files you need to press the **Refresh** button to update the copy of the app that is stored on the simulator.

 ## Summary

-Congratulations you've built your first mobile application for Firefox OS and tested it on the simulator.
-On the next chapter we're going to check out the developer tools that comes bundled with Firefox, they will make your life a lot easier.
+In this chapter we built our first application for Firefox OS and saw it running on the simulator.
+In the next chapter we're going to check out the developer tools that comes bundled with Firefox, they will make your life a lot easier when developing applications.